 I wish I had.
 No, I haven’t.
 Chris has about 8 hammers.

 If you were trapped in one of Doctor Strange’s time loops, which Loki scene would you be happy to play over and over again?

 It wouldn’t be get help.
 That would just hurt.
 You can’t do the vault scene (Thor) because nobody can cry that much.
 At some point you have to stop crying.
 It’s funny, when you ask me that question, it’s probably got to be a scene with Chris Hemsworth.
 Something with him.
 Maybe the scene in The Dark World when they’re doing all the tricking of Malekith with Jane Foster.
 We had a very good time.
 We had an absolute hoot at the top of that hill, it was so stupid.
 We’re both very silly individuals and we bring out the silliness in each other I think.

-Don’t miss out on our latest worldwide giveaway, a copy of the brand new Spider-Man on PS4!
+Don’t miss out on our latest worldwide giveaway, a chance to win Spider-Man on PS4!
 Click here to see how you can win.